winitzki/scall/tutorial/programming_dhall.md

 So, a function with an argument of type `LeibnizEqual T x y` can be called only if `x` and `y` have equal normal forms; otherwise, no argument of type `LeibnizEqual T x y` could be provided by the caller.

 A function with an argument of type `LeibnizUnequal T x y` can be called only if `x` and `y` have _unequal_ normal forms, provided that Dhall is able to compare values of type `T` for equality at run time.
-(Note that Dhall's `assert` feature is _unable_ to validate statically that some values are unequal.)

 Compare this with the way "safe division" was implemented in the chapter "Arithmetic with `Natural` numbers".
 In that chapter, we added an extra evidence argument of type `Nonzero y` to the function `unsafeDiv`.